rai-project/mlmodelscope/README.md

 You can modify the max chunks value in [docker-compose.yml](https://github.com/stefanprodan/dockprom/blob/master/docker-compose.yml).
 I've set the `storage.local.memory-chunks` value to 100000, if you monitor 10 containers, then Prometheus will use around 1GB of RAM.

-## Known Issues:
+## Notes:

-2. If any agent crashes, you can stop the containers by running `docker-compose stop` and restart.
+If any agent crashes, you can stop the containers by running `docker-compose stop` and restart.

 ## Acknowledgement: